 About the Book

 For three years, Diane Croft was ushered into an animated hidden dimension, both numinous and terrifying, and captured the poetic voice she found there.
 And then the portal closed again.

-"One only understands what one tames." — said The Fox to The Little Prince
+"One only understands what one tames." — The Little Prince

 *Image: Harmony of Creatures by Margret Hofheinz-Doring